Top 3 Tricks to Manage Excel Workbook Connections Effectively!

 Method 1: Excel Workbook Connections Using Workbook Connections Dialog Box

-Excel Workbook Connections dialog box option helps in easy managing of single or multiple connections with the external data sources of your workbook.
-Apart from this the Workbook Connections dialog box is helpful to perform the following tasks:
+Excel Workbook Connections dialog box option helps in easily managing single or multiple connections with the external data sources of your workbook.
+Apart from this, the Workbook Connections dialog box is helpful to perform the following tasks:

-• It helps to edit, refresh, create and delete connections which are used in Excel workbook.
+• It helps to edit, refresh, create, and delete connections which are used in an Excel workbook.

 • Show the location of each connection that is already been used in the current Excel workbook.

-• Easy diagnosis of error message regarding external data connections.
+• Easy diagnosis of error messages regarding external data connections.

-• With this option, user can either redirect connection to different data or to the different server.
+• With this option, the user can either redirect the connection to different data or to a different server.
 Or alternatively user can easily replace the connection file with the existing connection.

 • It becomes too easy to make & share connection files.